 How does Wigzo help?

-Personalized push notifications lead to at least 25% in click-through rates as compared to generic notifications – and Wigzo not only believes in this but also has made sure that the assistance provided is super personalized for maximum conversions.
+Personalized push notifications lead to at least 25% in click-through rates as compared to generic notifications – and Wigzo not only believes in this but also has made sure that the assistance provided to each of its clients is super personalized for maximum conversions.

 Using Wigzo personalised, segmented & trigger-based notifications, you will be able to convert 33% of people abandoning their carts, and also retain 26% more users using segmentation & behavioural notifications.